 Longtian Temple Introduction

-According to legend, Lord Lei is the celestial deity of the Nine Heavens' Thunder Department.
-During the Qing Dynasty's Qianlong period, he was summoned to save people in the mortal world, and in the 36th year of the Republic of China (1947), he was again dispatched by the Jade Emperor of the Nine Heavens, descending to Taiwan's Dalin to help the masses.
-In the 71st year of the Republic of China (1982), the Longtian Temple was in dire need of repair due to age and the increasing number of visitors.
-Local residents took the initiative to rebuild it, and on November 10 of that year, groundbreaking took place at the auspicious hour.
-It took three years and two months to complete the renovations.
-The newly renovated Longtian Temple is magnificent and radiant, with golden walls shining brightly.
-The ceremony for the placement of the deity was held on the third day of the eleventh month in the 75th year of the Republic of China (1986).
-The residents of Yihe in Dalin Town have long believed that Lord Lei can bless villagers with health and bountiful harvests.
-Every year on the 14th day of the eighth lunar month, which marks the birthday of Lord Lei and the anniversary of the White Crane Boy, Longtian Temple hosts celebrations, where villagers prepare offerings and gather at the temple to worship.
-A stage is also set up in front of the temple, creating a lively and festive atmosphere, a rare event in the tranquil countryside.
-In front of Longtian Temple, there is a century-old well with clear water that has never run dry and is incredibly sweet.
-It was once an important source of drinking water for local residents.
-Every year during the Dragon Boat Festival, villagers eagerly draw "noon water" from the well.
-It is believed that noon water can cure various ailments, and it is said that the noon water drawn from this ancient well in front of Longtian Temple can be stored for a long time without spoilage.
-Many people use it for making tea, treating illnesses, cleansing, purifying homes, and drawing talismans.
-When the Longtian Temple was rebuilt, this ancient well was central to the construction, and a dragon-shaped fountain was sculpted above it, representing the local dragon vein.
-Visitors who come during the Dragon Boat Festival can witness villagers gathering around the dragon head statue, eagerly drawing noon water, creating a spectacular sight.
+It is said that Lord Lei, a deity from the Nine Heavens Thunder Department, was sent during the Qianlong period of the Qing Dynasty to save people on Earth.
+In 1947 (the 36th year of the Republic of China), he was again sent by the Jade Emperor of the Nine Heavens to Taiwan's Dalin to help all beings.
+In 1982 (the 71st year of the Republic of China), Longtian Temple was seriously dilapidated due to its age, and with the increasing number of visitors, the local residents initiated a reconstruction.
+On November 10 of the same year, at the hour of the Rabbit, the ground was broken, and the work was completed after three years and two months.
+The newly renovated Longtian Temple is magnificent and radiant, and the consecration ceremony was held at the hour of the Rabbit on November 3, 1986 (the 75th year of the Republic of China).
+Residents of Yihe Village in Dalin Town have long believed that Lord Lei can bless villagers with health and abundant crops.
+Every year, on the 14th day of the 8th lunar month, the celebration for Lord Lei's birthday and the everlasting spirit of the White Crane Boy is held at Longtian Temple.
+Villagers prepare offerings and gather at Longtian Temple to worship.
+There is also a stage built in front of the temple, with drums and gongs making a lively noise, making it a rare grand event in the quiet countryside.
+In front of Longtian Temple, there is a century-old well, with clear water that has never run dry and is incredibly sweet; it has historically been an important source of drinking water for local residents.
+During the Dragon Boat Festival, villagers rush to draw "noon water."
+Locals believe that noon water can cure various ailments, and it is said that the noon water drawn from this ancient well in front of Longtian Temple can be stored for a long time without spoilage.
+Many people use it for brewing tea, healing, cleansing, and even for talismans, among other uses.
+When the Longtian Temple was rebuilt, this ancient well was the focal point, with a dragon-shaped fountain sculpted above it, representing the local dragon vein.
+Visitors who come during the Dragon Boat Festival can witness villagers gathering in front of the dragon head statue, eagerly drawing noon water, creating a fascinating spectacle.
 (Source: Cultural Resources Geographic Information System)